djatngose/dev-corner/README.md

     2.  https://learn.microsoft.com/en-us/dotnet/standard/collections/thread-safe/
 18. Interview questions
     1.  https://dotnettutorials.net/course/dot-net-interview-questions/
+    2. When to use record vs class vs struct? https://stackoverflow.com/questions/64816714/when-to-use-record-vs-class-vs-struct

 # Python
 I also love Python due to consise and flexible programming language. trying to understand it deeply and willing to work with it as another sencond importantn programming language